A Portal to Remember

 “I know.
 It’s wild.”
 In exultation, Per raised his fist high in the air.
 He pumped it several times.
 Whooped.

 Though visually stunning, there was almost an electricity about the portal.
 It emitted a fiery, romantic frequency of its own.
-It was like sunshine and first love and rockets and magic all in one.
+It was like sunshine and first love and rockets all in one.
 Sarah imagined it to be how one felt in a deeply requited love.

 While Per likened it to his old high school sweetheart and to the time he won an overseas marathon.